streamnative/oxia/docs/proto/client.md

 <a name="io-streamnative-oxia-client-DeleteResponse"></a>

 ### DeleteResponse
-The response to a delete request or an item in a response to the ranged delete request.
+The response to a delete request or an item in a response to the delete range request.

 | Field | Type | Label | Description |